We are OPEN for office visits and accepting new patients.

 While first fit is quick, it has limitations.

-Here are how the two approaches differ:
+Here is how the two approaches differ:

 First Fit Approach